asthaparashar05/workspace/swapi.js.wrapper/README.md

 ### getReourceBySearchFields(resourcePath,searchValue):

-Returns set of resources for the resource given as argument having the value of search fields as ssssearchValue argument.
+Returns set of resources for the resource as the given resourcePath argument and having the value of search fields as the searchValue argument.
 Example:
 ```javascript
 getReourceBySearchFields('people','Luke')